 In Mijas Pueblo there is a traditional Christmas market every December: a great place to meet friends, enjoy a drink or two, and pick up some Christmas shopping at the same time.

-Thinking of relocating to Mijas Costa?
-Why not let us help you find your dream home!
-We are area experts who can use our local knowledge to find you a new house in the perfect location for all of your unique needs.
+Thinking of relocating?
+Why not let us help you find your dream property in Mijas Costa!
+Right Casa Estate agents are experts who can use our local knowledge to find you a new house in the perfect location for all of your unique needs.